Fen-Shi/simulator/README.md

-# Hospital Simulator
+# Hospital Simulator and Planner

 ## Overview

 This project simulates the process of a hospital, managing patient admission, patient intake/ ER treatment, surgery, and nursing.
 The simulation alternates between working hours and non-working hours, processing patient queues and managing resources accordingly.
+Patients are sent home if treatment is infeasible, and will be precessed by planner using constraints programming algorithm.

 During non-working hours, only ER patients arrive, and only 1 surgery room available.